-At Discovery Through Art, 3rd, 4th, 5th, and 6th grade students use the works of art at the MFAH as inspiration for art making.
-Choose from two- or three-part museum visits that combine learning experiences in the MFAH’s galleries with art-making workshops at the Glassell Junior School.
-Students study works of art through discussion, looking activities, writing, and using hands-on art materials before they create original works of art in the studio.
-Discovery Through Art visits are led by artists and instructors from the Glassell Junior School.
+At Discovery Through Art, students use the works of art at the Museum as inspiration for making art.
+These Museum visits combine learning experiences in the galleries with art-making workshops at the Glassell Junior School.
+Students study works of art through discussion, looking activities, writing, and hands-on art materials before they create original works of art in the studio.

 Booking a Visit

-To register for Discovery Through Art, e-mail email@example.com (please put Discovery Through Art in the subject line) or call 713.639.7835.
-Requests must be made at least three weeks in advance.
+To register for Discovery Through Art, contact the program manager at email@example.com or 713.639.7835.
+Space is limited.
+Please make requests at least three weeks in advance.

 Programs can be tailored for a single visit or up to 5 consecutive visits.
 Each comprises a Museum visit and hands-on activity.
 Project material choices include clay, painting, sculpture, and multimedia; indicate your preference when securing your reservation.